-- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions.

-- We will need some new tools (e.g., Exhibit D). - We will need to adapt new points of view, for example, treat ODE systems as performing computations of sorts.
+- Existing mathematical tools work pretty well for complex systems up to a point. - Complex systems have certainly spurred interest in previously overlooked mathematical questions. - The study of "scale-free networks" is a a prime example. - We will need some new tools (e.g., Exhibit D). - We will need to adapt new points of view, for example, treat ODE systems as performing computations of sorts.
 This will require us to leave our comfort zones and cross (sub)disciplinary boundaries. - We will need to avoid getting bogged down by the messy details of real physical examples. - Will there be whole new branches of mathematics?
 Perhaps.
-Nobody knows.

-A candidate may be a branch of dynamical systems theory devoted to systems that adapt over time.
+Nobody knows. - A candidate may be a branch of dynamical systems theory devoted to systems that adapt over time.